 After our Event Countdown app called My Day had been launched to App Store it got many downloads within a short period of time.
 However, after half a year all the users suddenly disappeared leaving us with 1% of retention rate and food for reflection.

-In order to gain customers again, we had to consider users experience, retention, engagement and other metrics to optimize and improve our app.
+In order to gain customers again, we had to consider users experience, retention, engagement, and other metrics to optimize and improve our app.
 With all the work that had been done My Day reached 45% of retention and is already on Google Play.
-Large number of downloads doesn’t matter anything as 69% of users — according to the SessionM study — will never visit it again.
-So instead of focusing on the vanity metrics it is most important to find out who your loyal users are and study their interaction and engagement with your app.
+A large number of downloads doesn’t matter anything as 69% of users — according to the SessionM study — will never visit it again.
+So instead of focusing on the vanity metrics, it is most important to find out who your loyal users are and study their interaction and engagement with your app.
 The reasonable approach for making profit and minimizing risks looks like this: